marcammann/CSMapper/README.md

 ```

-# Types
+## Types

 By default the CSMapper is capable of detecting and mapping native datatypes such as `NSString`, `NSDate`, `NSNumber`, `NSDictionary`, and `NSArray` without explicit plist configuration on the fly, yet allows the developer to override them explicitely, even newly defined to custom datatypes.
-Please refer to the __Mappers__  [Mappers](../README.md#Mappers) section below in the case a `BOOL` value is to be mapped.
+Please refer to the __Mappers__ section below in the case a `BOOL` value is to be mapped.

-## Forced Conversion
+### Forced Conversion

 Sometimes there is reason to store a returned NSNumber value as a string, and CSMapper allows you that flexibility.
-By defining the __type__ property within the mappings we can override how the object is going to be store in our model.
+By defining the *__type__* property within the mappings we can override how the object is going to be store in our model.
 Let's look at a simple example.

-### Example
+#### Example

 __Person.h__